These are the travel trends for next year – with Cornwall making a surprise appearance.

 Siargao is a tear-drop shaped island in the Philippine Sea situated 196 kilometers southeast of Tacloban in the province of Surigao del Norte.
 It has a land area of approximately 437 square kilometres.
 The east where such Art Skyes coast is relatively straight with one deep inlet, Port Pilar.Wikipedia

-Our team is composed of real estate agent and talented individuals. from graphic artist to web designer and video editor.
+Our team is composed of real estate agent, Brokers and talented individuals. from graphic artist to web designer and video editor.